gemfire/gemfire-distributed-types/README.md

 ### Concurrency types

 - DAtomicLong
+- DAtomicReference
 - DSemaphore
+- DCountDownLatch

+### Other

+- DSnowflake
+-
 ### Examples

-All the types are created using a `DTypeFactory`:
+Almost all the types are created using a `DTypeFactory`:

 ```java
 ClientCache client = new ClientCacheFactory()